Just Kampers Insurance FAQs

 We advise discussing your NCB options in detail before accepting your quotation, so we can find the most appropriate policy for you depending on your driving experience.

-Do I need to send proof of my No Claims Bonus?
+Do I need to send proof of my no claims bonus?

 If you have stated that you are using your No Claims Bonus then you will need to send us proof of this from your previous insurer immediately.
-The bonus proof needs to be in your own name, and the be either a renewal notice or NCB Certificate issued by your last insurer.
+The bonus proof needs to be in your own name, and then be either a renewal notice or NCB Certificate issued by your last insurer.

 How can I find my no claims bonus?